Artist-in-Residence

 Entrada has awarded the annual artist-in-residence grant to artists and writers working on a variety of projects for over a decade.

-The 2011 stipend went to noted art historian Dr. Will South to write an essay for publication about the life and art of the late artist V. Douglas Snow.
-In 2010, Ann Torrence used the award to create a photographic essay about volunteerism in Wayne County, Utah.
+Dr. Will South (2011), a noted art historian wrote an essay for publication about the life and art of the late artist V. Douglas Snow.

 If you are interested in applying for the Entrada Artist-in-Residence award, please send a non-returnable portfolio of your work and a letter or email that describes your proposed project and demonstrates how it supports Entrada’s mission.